wqais/Yodish-Translator/readme.md

-An English to Yodish translator created using VanillaJS with the help of The Yodish Api from FunTransaltions.
+A English to Yodish translator created using VanillaJS with the help of The Yodish Api from FunTransaltions.